-The first energy evolution is decentralized energy system.
+The first energy evolution is a decentralized energy system.
 At that time, the electric power was just invented, and low technologies were used in isolated energy production.

-The second energy evolution is centralized energy system.
+The second energy evolution is a centralized energy system.
 At the time, large-scale thermal power plants were developed, and energy production became independent and more efficient.

-The third energy evolution is distributed energy system.
+The third energy evolution is a distributed energy system.
 At the time, a cleaner energy system became necessary, and people started to develop technologies related to renewable energy, such as wind power and solar power.